EnzoBnl/enzobnl/bd.md

 #### Consistency
 - The consistency of the `DeltaTable`s is guaranteed by their strong schema checking.
 #### Isolation
-Concurrency of commits is managed to ensure theirOptimistic concurrency control ensures the isolation of the commits:
+Concurrency of commits is managed to ensure their isolation.
+An optimistic concurrency control is applied:
-- When a commit execution starts, it snapshot the current deltalog.
+- When a commit execution starts, the thread snapshots the current deltalog.
-- When it has completed, it check if the deltalog has been updated by another thread.
-If not it writes its commit, else it updates its DeltaTable view and attempt again to commit, after a step of reprocessing if needed.
+- When the commit actihas completed, it checks if the deltalog has been updated by another thread:
+  - If not it records its commit
+  - else it updates its DeltaTable view and attempt again to commit, after a step of reprocessing if needed.
 #### Durability
 - Durability is guaranteed by the fact that commits involving `DeltaTable`s' data mutation need to finish to write or delete the underlying parquet files on the filesystem to be considered completed.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzYzNjcwMjQxLC0xOTcwNzM1NDA0LC0xMj
+eyJoaXN0b3J5IjpbMTg2MjY0MDg5LC0xOTcwNzM1NDA0LC0xMj
 c0OTY2MzQsLTE0Mzc2MTIzOTcsLTEwNjY2ODAwODgsMjA5MzIz
 NTU4OCwxODExMzExMTk2LC01Mzk4MzY1MzgsLTE4NTk1NDIxNj
 MsMTc0MzE2OTAwNCwtNzM5ODUyOTM1LDIwMTkzMDQ4OTcsLTE4